emmarapt/OverFOMO/README.md

    If you use anaconda environment, please follow the [tutorial for installing gdal with conda](https://opensourceoptions.com/blog/how-to-install-gdal-with-anaconda/).

+**Step 3.
+Install TensorFlow for CPU & GPU support based on your system requirements.**

-Third, for the adaptive path planning approach you should download any available dataset for precision agriculture applications.
+**Step 4.
+For the adaptive path planning approach you should download any available dataset for precision agriculture applications.**

 > Note: The [ASLdataset](https://projects.asl.ethz.ch/datasets/doku.php?id=weedmap:remotesensing2018weedmap) Weed Map Dataset was used for this research.